ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/setup_6ph.rst

 To use the custom GUI, changes have to be made to ``javascope.h``, ``javascope.c`` and ``ipc_ARM.c``.
 The changes are in line with :ref:`uz_ParaID_GUI_setup` and the user only has to add a few signals on top of that.

+Make sure to change the value of the ParameterID and ParameterID_6ph variables to 1 in ``properties.ini``.

 .. code-block:: c
   :linenos: